JinyuanSun/DDGScan/README.md

-# Codes for FoldX towards Stable Proteins
+# Towards Stable Proteins

 ### See [GUI](GUI/) for the GUI plugin of foldx.

 ### Installation
+<span style="color:red">**Warning**
 First of all, please make sure you have added the FoldX executable to your environment!
+Also, Rosetta is required for cartesian_ddg calculation.
+Due to their licences, I cannot redistribute them here!</span>

-To install it, simplely clone this repo and add it to PATH:
+To install it, clone this repo and add it to PATH:
 ```bash
 git clone https://github.com/JinyuanSun/Codes_for_FoldX.git &&
 cd Codes_for_FoldX && export PATH="$(pwd):$PATH"
 ```
+Then, one need to reconfigure the path to rosetta database in `utils/rosetta.py`.
 ### Quickstart
 You may want to try it out on a small protein like [Gb1](https://www.rcsb.org/structure/1PGA):
 ```bash